fineanmol/Hacktoberfest2025/network-speed-monitor/README.md

-# 🚀 Network Speed Monitor
+# 🚀 Network Speed Monitor — Latency, Jitter & Health Score in Python

 📝 **Description**
 This Python utility measures **download & upload speeds**, **ping**, **latency**, and **jitter**, calculates a **Network Health Score**, and logs results in **JSON format** for trend analysis and dashboard integration.